UVADS/orientation-technical/msds-residential/README.md

    * Professor Afriyie - The R Badge [*]

 ## Schedule
+This orientation takes place over two days.
+The main modality is the mini-lecture followed by working period.
+During the working period the instructors move about the room and coach students individually or in small groups.

 | Day | Activity | Topic |
 |----------------------|----------|---------------|
 | Day 1 | Kick off | The Inner Game of Data Science |